 In some cases State Records Office staff may be able to provide limited assistance to clients who live outside the Perth metropolitan area and are unable to to attend the Search Room in person

 Private archives are records that have been donated by non-government organizations (such as churches and benevolent associations), families and individuals.
 These records can be of significance to Aboriginal people researching their family history, particularly church mission records which can contain vital information on Aboriginal people who have lived in those communities.

 Arrangements can be made to view these records in the Battye Library Researchers Room located on the Fourth Floor Mezzanine of the Alexander Library Building.
 For more information on accessing Private Archives material contact the Battye Library Reference Desk on (08) 9427 3291.

-Useful Contacts for Family History Information
+Useful Contact for Family History Information - Aboriginal History Research Unit

 Aboriginal History Research Unit